-The Role of Estrogen
+The Roles of Estrogen

 It makes your skin supple and glowing, your eyes sparkling, your breasts full, your mind sharp and clear, and your mood uplifted and stable.
 It regulates your menstrual cycle and keeps you youthful.

 Good stuff, right?
-But the fluctuation of estrogen and its excesses or deficiencies can also create a whole slew of problems for you during your menstrual cycles and at various stages of your life.
+But the fluctuation of estrogen and its excesses or deficiencies can also create a whole slew of problems for you during your menstrual cycles – and at various stages of your life.

 Estrogen Fluctuations During Your Monthly Cycle

-It’s on a path of slow decline after that, followed by a slight peaking again about one week after your ovulation.
-Then, unless you’re pregnant, the production of estrogen bottoms out again until your next cycle starts.
+It’s on a path of slow decline after that, followed by a slight peaking again about one week after you ovulate.
+Then, unless you’re pregnant, the production of estrogen bottoms out again until your next cycle returns.

 A Quick Way to Gauge Your Estrogen Level

 No two women are alike.
 And even if your estrogen level falls within the normal range via a blood test, that doesn’t really tell you much.

-In his book "Natural Hormone Balance for Women," Dr. Uzzi Reiss, an M.D., gynecologist, and expert in women’s hormone issues, offers a simple way to gauge your own estrogen level.
+In his book Natural Hormone Balance for Women, Dr. Uzzi Reiss, an M.D., gynecologist, and expert in women’s hormone issues, offers a simple way to gauge your own estrogen level.

-Assuming you have a 28-day cycle, if you feel best from day seven to day fourteen, that means your body likes a higher level of estrogen.
+Assuming you have a 28-day cycle, if you feel best from day 7 to day 14, that means your body likes a higher level of estrogen.
 If you feel good only during this period, you are probably estrogen deficient.

 Signs of Estrogen Deficiency